Nai Harvest Premiere New Single ‘Sick On My Heart’ With Noisey

-Earlier this week Nai Harvest premiered their new single ‘Sick On My Heart’ with Noisey.
-The fervid and hazy new track comes from the duos forthcoming album ‘Hairball’ which is to be release on 28th April via Topshelf Records.
+Today Nai Harvest have premiered their new single ‘Sick On My Heart’ with Noisey.
+The fervid and hazy new single comes from the duos forthcoming album ‘Hairball’ which is to be release on 28th April via Topshelf Records.

 This single follows on from last years hook charged single ‘Buttercups’, and ‘Hold Open Your Head’ EP.
 ‘Sick On My Heart’ sees the band take a new direction towards a more energetic and hazy garage punk and feedback-laden grunge sound.

 Noisey say, “We could tell you how the song is a journey through hazy garage-punk, smiley-faced lighter burns, and the sort of shit that makes the most sense when played at tinnitus threatening volume, but you can use your own ears and decide for yourself”

 We encourage you to head over to Noisey to check out the premiere now.

 April Tour Dates w/Best Friends: